RealKinetic/locust_k8s/Blog_part_2.md

 Now you should see your locust-cluster.
 And if you created the example-cluster earlier it should also be listed.

 After a few minutes, you'll have a working Kubernetes cluster with three nodes (not counting the Kubernetes master).
+This gives us our GCP VMs that will be the hosts for our kubernetes pods that we'll deploy next.

 Now we're going to get ready to deploy our nodes.
+This is where we start to interact with Kubernetes more directly via [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/).
+We will be using some simple kubectl commands in this guide.
+I highly recommend you dig through the documentation to see what all is available.
+There are many commands for updating or inspecting services.
+Here is a [kubectl cheat sheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/) for some of the most common commands.

-But first we need to ensure our `kubectl` command is pointing at our cluster.
+Now let's deploy some pods.
+First we need to ensure our `kubectl` command is pointing at our cluster.
 If you run the following command you should see a list of contexts:

     $ kubectl config get-clusters